 “Then take the light, my child and warm it within yourself.
 From your essence you hold all that is essential to this universe.

 So Life did.

 Though she never saw Death again, she knew he was there.
 For each time she gifted her creations to him, he would weave their energies into stars so radiant that the entire world would look up in awe.
-And in the darkness, she would sit around life and gaze up into the universe knowing the stars were made especially for her.
+And when the stars would burst or collide into one another, Light would take bits and pieces of their chaos and transform their energy into new beings– a flower, a bird circling the trees, or a conception in the womb.
+In the darkness, Light would join Time and together, they would sit around life and gaze up into the universe knowing the stars were made especially for her.